tapuaharel/matrix-homeserver-project/CADDY.md

 # Caddy Configuration

-Caddy is used as a reverse proxy to manage HTTPS and forward traffic to the Matrix server.
+Caddy is used as a reverse proxy to manage DNS, TLS, HTTPS and forward traffic to the Matrix server.

 ## Installation